-November 17th marks the three-year anniversary of the day I discovered that my blog posts were being stolen.
+November 17th marks the three-year anniversary of the day I discovered someone had stolen my blog posts.
 For the 17 months leading up to that day, every post and picture I’d published had been duplicated on the website of a publicly-traded company.
-And a month after notifying the company that I intended to seek compensation for the infringement of my work, they filed a lawsuit against GoPetFriendly.com for declaratory judgement and damages of $5 million.
+And a month after notifying the company that I intended to seek compensation for copyright infringement, they filed a lawsuit against GoPetFriendly.com for declaratory judgement and damages of $5 million.

 If this is the first time you’re hearing about this legal battle, you might want to read my previous posts:

 Movement on this lawsuit has been incredibly slow.
 The infringer’s many delay tactics were, no doubt, meant to wear me down emotionally and drain my finances.
 And they were nearly successful.